Only private companies or companies limited by guarantee that are defunct and solvent can apply for deregistration.

 - Its members must agree to the deregistration

-- The company is not a party to any legal proceedings
+- Not a party to any legal proceedings

 - The company's assets do not consist of any immovable property located in Hong Kong

-- If the company is a holding company, none of its subsidiary's assets consist of any immovable property located in Hong Kong.
+- If the company is a holding company, none of its subsidiaries' assets consist of any immovable property located in Hong Kong

 What Is the Process for a Hong Kong Company's Deregistration?